jsidrach/visual-react/README.md

 - [ ] Include ads in a non-intrusive way
   - [ ] Menus
   - [ ] Ingame (can be disabled)
+- [ ] Distribute app to the rest of sneaky coders, test & QA
 - [ ] Run Lint, fix issues detected
 - [ ] Design app icon
 - [ ] Write app description